NCAlgebra/NC/README.md

 ## Now what?

-Extensive documentation is found in the directory `DOCUMENTATION`.
+Extensive documentation is found in the directory [DOCUMENTATION](https://github.com/NCAlgebra/NC/tree/master/DOCUMENTATION).

+An [online version of the manual](http://math.ucsd.edu/~ncalg/DOCUMENTATION) is also available.

 Basic documentation is provided on the project Wiki: